DPDK/dpdk/doc/guides/sample_app_ug/intro.rst

 Introduction
 ============

-This document describes the sample applications that are included in the Intel® Data Plane Development Kit (Intel® DPDK).
+This document describes the sample applications that are included in the Data Plane Development Kit (DPDK).
 Each chapter describes a sample application that showcases specific functionality and provides instructions on how to compile, run and use the sample application.

 Documentation Roadmap
 ---------------------

-The following is a list of Intel® DPDK documents in suggested reading order:
+The following is a list of DPDK documents in suggested reading order:

 *   **Release Notes** : Provides release-specific information, including supported features, limitations, fixed issues, known issues and so on.
     Also, provides the answers to frequently asked questions in FAQ format.

-*   **Getting Started Guides** : Describes how to install and configure the Intel® DPDK software for your operating system;
+*   **Getting Started Guides** : Describes how to install and configure the DPDK software for your operating system;
     designed to get users up and running quickly with the software.

 *   **Programmer's Guide:**  Describes: